-Campground; 7) Frenchy Point Boat-in Campground; 8) Dark Day Picnic Area; 9) Sunset Vista Point; 10) Dam Overlook; 11) Moran Road Day Use Area; 12) Cottage Creek Boat Launch; 13) Dark Day Boat Launch, including the Overflow Parking Area; 14) Schoolhouse Trail; 15) Bullards Bar Trail; and 16) floating comfort stations.
+In addition, the Project includes 16 developed recreation facilities.
+These include: 1) Hornswoggle Group Campground; 2) Schoolhouse Campground; 3) Dark Day Campground; 4) Cottage Creek Campground; 5) Garden Point Boat-in Campground; 6) Madrone Cove Boat-in Campground; 7) Frenchy Point Boat-in Campground; 8) Dark Day Picnic Area; 9) Sunset Vista Point; 10) Dam Overlook; 11) Moran Road Day Use Area; 12) Cottage Creek Boat Launch; 7 13) Dark Day Boat Launch, including the Overflow Parking Area; 14) Schoolhouse Trail; 15) Bullards Bar Trail; and 16) floating comfort stations.
 All of the recreation facilities are located on NFS land, with the exception of the Dam Overlook, Cottage Creek Boat Launch and small portions of the Bullards Bar Trail, which are located on land owned by YCWA.
 All of the developed recreation facilities are located within the existing FERC Project Boundary, except for a few short segments of the Bullards Bar Trail to the east of the Dark Day Boat Launch.
 In addition, the Project includes two undeveloped recreation sites at Our House and Log Cabin diversion dams, both located on NFS land and within the existing FERC Project Boundary.

-The existing Project is operated primarily for flood control, water supply, power generation and environmental enhancement, especially for anadromous salmonids downstream of Narrows 2 Powerhouse.
+The existing Project is operated primarily for flood control, water supply, power generation and environmental enhancement, especially for anadromous salmonids downstream of Narrows 2 Powerhouse, and recreation.
 YCWA operates New Bullards Bar Reservoir for storage by capturing winter and spring runoff from rain and snowmelt, and augmenting storage by diversions from the Middle Yuba River and Oregon Creek.
 The reservoir reaches its peak storage at the end of the spring runoff season, and then is gradually drawn down until its lowest elevation in early to mid-winter.
 New Bullards Bar Reservoir has mandatory reserved flood storage space criteria from mid-September through the end of May that limit maximum authorized storage.
-The New Colgate Powerhouse is a highly versatile facility and is used for a combination of peaking and base generation, and at many times, provides a significant percentage of the required ancillary service for grid regulation of the region.
+The New Colgate Powerhouse is a highly versatile facility and is used for a combination of peaking and base generation, and at many times, provides a significant percentage of the required ancillary services for electric grid regulation of the region.
 The New Bullards Bar Minimum Flow and Narrows 2 powerhouses are operated primarily as base load facilities.

-YCWA proposes three general changes to existing Project facilities: 1) addition of a flood control outlet at New Bullards Bar Reservoir; 2) addition of a tailwater depression system (TDS) at New Colgate Powerhouse; and 3) addition of recreation facilities at New Bullards Bar Reservoir.
+YCWA proposes three general changes to existing Project facilities: 1) addition of an auxiliary flood control outlet at New Bullards Bar Reservoir; 2) addition of a Tailwater Depression System (TDS) at New Colgate Powerhouse; and 3) addition of recreation facilities at New Bullards Bar Reservoir.
 In addition, YCWA proposes to modify the existing FERC Project Boundary.